ryo33/LWTE.js/README.md

 You can use this just like general foreach-statement.
 - `{switch}{case VAR_NAME ...}{default}{/switch}`
 You can use this just like general switch-statement.
-But LWJSTE's switch-statement doesn't do fall through.
+But switch-statement of LWTE.js doesn't do fall through.
 Case-statements will be executed if there are one or more variables are evaluated as true.
 - `{use TEMPLATE_NAME VAR_NAME}`
-You can use this just like `lwjste.useTemplate(TEMPLATE_NAME, VAR_NAME)`.
+You can use this just like `lwte.useTemplate(TEMPLATE_NAME, DATA[VAR_NAME])`.
 - `{html VAR_NAME}`
 You can use this just like {VAR_NAME}.
 But this will **not do html escape**.